alephmembeth/alephmembeth.github.io/index.md

       <dd> - Gave a talk on Retrieval Augmented Generation at the University of Edinburgh, 2024 while on my visit to present <a href="https://arxiv.org/abs/2405.17658" target="_blank">LLM based reformulation</a> at <a href="https://www.youtube.com/playlist?list=PLfwN-5WMJARyxxkmTpVfHG1toT0u0tx-G" target="_blank">ECIR 2024, Scotland</a> </dd>
       <dd> - Mentored 5 graduate students on efficient variants of GNNs at the <a href="https://www.logml.ai/logml2022/projects2022/project1/" target="_blank">London Geometry & Machine Learning Summer School, 2022</a> </dd>
       <dd> - Invited as Speaker & Guest of Honour at VIT's <a href="https://vit.edu.in/images/newsletters/it/INFT_Newsletter_July%202021.pdf" target="_blank">ICAITR 2021</a>, Mumbai.
 Gave a short talk on "NLP in the Past Decade" </dd>
-      <dd> - Bioinformatics article was featured on-line on Global Medical Discovery [ISSN 1929-8536] as a Key Scientific Article contributing to excellence in biomedical research. </dd>
+      <dd> - Bioinformatics article was featured on Global Medical Discovery [ISSN 1929-8536] as a Key Scientific Article contributing to excellence in biomedical research. </dd>
 </dl>
 <dl>
    <dt>Recent Lectures on Retrieval Augmented Generation (May 2024):</dt>